Join as a Sponsor of the 2015

 A Traditional Buyboat as Committee Boat

-We were delighted to have once again the buyboat Thomas J join the race as our committee boat, keeping track of the start and finish.
+The buyboat Thomas J once again joined the race as our committee boat in 2014, keeping track of the start and finish.
 Thomas J was built in 1951 in Severn, Virginia, by J. S. Jenkins.
 She hails from Rolph's Wharf Marina in Chestertown and is owned by Thomas Parker of Parker Welding and Decorative Arts.
-This year, Thomas J was joined by the buyboats Ellen Marie and Samuel M. Bailey.
-Our thanks go to Mr. Parker and the other captains for bringing their boats down to help us with the race.
+Thomas J was joined by the buyboat East Hampton at the Long Wharf dock.
+Our thanks go to the captains for bringing their boats down to help us with the race.
 Traditionally, buyboats worked with the commercial skipjack fleet to buy the oysters right from the skipjacks while they were still out harvesting.
 This allowed them to keep working without having to come back to port to sell the catch.

 Free Race Activities at Long Wharf

-Watching the race is free and open to the public.
-A parade of skipjacks preceded the race, as the participating shipjacks, led by the buyboats and the Nathan of Dorchester, gathered in Cambridge Harbor and headed out to prepare for the start.
-The parade and race start and finish were viewed best from Long Wharf, where bleacher seating, food and gift vendors, and nonprofit exhibitors were available.
-Thanks to the vendors who came out for this year's event, including Bailey Jewelers, who provided an additional prize for our raffle.
+Watching the race is free and open to the public and we had a great turnout.
+A parade of skipjacks preceded the race, as the participating shipjacks, led by the buyboat and the Nathan of Dorchester, gathered in Cambridge Harbor and headed out to prepare for the start.
+The parade and race start and finish are viewed best from Long Wharf, where bleacher seating, food and gift vendors, and nonprofit exhibitors are available.

-The Nathan booth offered free race programs, 50/50 raffle tickets and Nathan of Dorchester t-shirts, hats and DVDs.
-The delicious skipjack cookies from Bay Country Bakery were back.
-We again offered special Choptank Heritage Skipjack Race t-shirts, sponsored by Craig's Drug Store in Cambridge, with the 2013 design shown here.
+The Nathan booth offers free race programs, 50/50 raffle tickets and Nathan of Dorchester t-shirts, hats and DVDs.
+The delicious skipjack cookies from Bay Country Bakery were back last year.
+We also offered special commemorative Choptank Heritage Skipjack Race t-shirts, sponsored by Craig's Drug Store in Cambridge, with the 2014 design shown here.

 Long Wharf also was the site of a radio-controlled skipjack regatta during the race, for those who like their skipjacks on a smaller scale.
 The regatta was held by members of the Chesapeake Bay Maritime Museum's Model Skipjack Club.

-Special thanks go to Bill Smith, who returned with his renowned cannon at the creek entrance to provide cannon salutes for the race.
+Bill Smith returned with his renowned cannon at the creek entrance to provide cannon salutes for the race.

 Skipjack Race Receives Award!